New York Times Best Books

 by Annette Gordon-ReedGordon-Reed combines history with memoir as she delves into the importance and history of Juneteenth and the legacy of slavery.

-When We Cease to Understand the World by Benjamín LabatutDuring the 20th century, scientists make groundbreaking discoveries and wrestle with their ethical implications.
+by Benjamín LabatutDuring the 20th century, scientists make groundbreaking discoveries and wrestle with their ethical implications.

 by Heather ClarkClark writes a unique new biography of Sylvia Plath, focusing on her relationships and literary achievements rather than her eventual suicide.